pksilen/vitja-service/README.md

 - Response headers added:
   - X-content-type-options: nosniff
   - Strict-Transport-Security: max-age
-- Add boolean field to entity to test it
+- Add boolean field (User: isVerified) to entity to test it
 - User has SalesItems and Orders subentities
  - Node project for Backk: https://github.com/jsynowiec/node-typescript-boilerplate
 - New entities: User has Friends, Posts, show posts from friends